Grokzen/docker-redis-cluster/README.md

 If you are using this container to run a redis cluster on your mac computer, then you need to configure the container to use another IP address for cluster discovery as it can't use the default discovery IP that is hardcoded into the container.

-If you are using the docker-compose file to build the container, then you must export a envrionment variable on your machine before building the container.
+If you are using the docker-compose file to build the container, then you must export a environment variable on your machine before building the container.

 ```
 # This will make redis do cluster discovery and bind all nodes to ip 127.0.0.1 internally